The Power of Social: A No Brainer to Social media Lead Generation

 Also, you can take inputs from your sales team when writing social media pitches.
 It is essential to consider their insights into account when writing posts, blogs, or creating a lead generation form.

-Social selling helps you to build and establish long term relationships with future clients.
+Social selling helps you to build and establish long-term relationships with future clients.

-Offer free trials of your product
+Offer free trials of your product.

-Often, a client is sceptical about committing to your product and feels that the price he’s paying for your product or service is very high.
+Often, a client is skeptical about committing to your product and feels the price he’s paying for your product or service is very high.
 To help him overcome this fear and establish trust in your product, you can offer him a freemium that is a limited free version of your product.